AndrewMagerman/wizard-book-study/reference/berkeley_cs61a_material/course_reader_vol_1/project_4/readme.txt

-GOTCHA NOTE: (4 hours invested (wasted?)) in logo-meta.rkt procedures are added to the the-primitive-procedures table.
+GOTCHA NOTE: (4 hours invested (wasted?))
+In logo-meta.rkt procedures are added to the the-primitive-procedures table.
 If you change parts of the procedure like logo-pred in exercise B2 but don't restart the docker environment you simply add further defintions for the same keys to the table.
-Since the original entry is still in the table the apply-primitive-procedure will fine the original one and will not bother to look further for your new procedure.
+Since the original entry is still in the table the apply-primitive-procedure will find the original one and will not bother to look further for your new procedure.
-SO, TO BE SURE THAT YOUR LATEST CODE IS RUNNING, QUIT DOCKER CONTAINER AND START OVER!
+SO, TO BE SURE THAT YOUR LATEST CODE IS RUNNING, QUIT THE DOCKER CONTAINER AND START OVER!

 To try Richard's solution: